Err0-io/err0agent/README.md

 ## Can it be integrated in CI/CD?

 Yes.
-We are using GitLab on our end, and the err0agent is provided with:
+We are using both GitLab and GitHub on our side, and the err0agent is provided with:
 <div align="center">
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/docker/docker-original-wordmark.svg" width="50" height="50"/>
 <img src="https://dwglogo.com/wp-content/uploads/2017/12/Gradle_logo_01.png" width="100" height="50"/>